-We complete the required annual testing of goodwill for impairment for the reporting unit on October 1 of each year and accordingly, determines whether goodwill should be impaired.
-During the year ended December 31, 2021, no impairment of goodwill has been identified.
+We complete the required annual testing of goodwill impairment for the reporting units in the fourth quarter of each year and accordingly, determines whether goodwill should be impaired.
+The Company recorded impairment charges of goodwill during the year 2022 in the amount of \$90,104, related to the e-Mobility, Automation Machines and Critical Power reporting units.

-See Note 20 "Goodwill" of the notes to the consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for additional information related to goodwill.
+See Notes 2q and 9 to the consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for additional information related to goodwill.